 • For IRRs of any grade/severity, immediately interrupt the DARZALEX infusion and manage symptoms.
 Management of IRRs may further require reduction in the rate of infusion, or treatment discontinuation of DARZALEX as outlined below1:

 • Grade 1-2 (mild to moderate): Once reaction symptoms resolve, resume the infusion at no more than half the rate at which the reaction occurred.
 If the patient does not experience any further reaction symptoms, infusion rate escalation may resume at increments and intervals as clinically appropriate up to the maximum rate of 200 mL/hour.
-See table: Infusion Rates for DARZALEX (16mg/kg) Administration.
+See Table: Infusion Rates for DARZALEX (16mg/kg) Administration.

 • Grade 3 (severe): Once reaction symptoms resolve, consider restarting the infusion at no more than half the rate at which the reaction occurred.
-If the patient does not experience additional symptoms, resume infusion rate escalation at increments and intervals as outlined in table: Infusion Rates for DARZALEX (16mg/kg) Administration.
+If the patient does not experience additional symptoms, resume infusion rate escalation at increments and intervals as outlined in Table: Infusion Rates for DARZALEX (16mg/kg) Administration.
 Repeat the procedure above in the event of recurrence of Grade 3 symptoms.
 Permanently discontinue DARZALEX upon the third occurrence of a Grade 3 or greater IRR.

 • Grade 4 (life threatening): Permanently discontinue DARZALEX.